-Special separate and trust funds are favourable mainly due to delayed capital projects for the Library extension, Waimate town public toilets and various Water Scheme upgrades, where the drawdown of internal reserves and loans were budgeted.
+Special separate and trust funds are favourable mainly due to delayed completion of capital projects for the Library extension, Waimate town public toilets and various Water Scheme upgrades, where the drawdown of internal reserves and loans were budgeted.

-The Asset Revaluation reserve includes Roading and Three Waters revaluations completed at 30 June 2022, which were higher than anticipated when the budget was set.
+The Asset Revaluation reserve includes Three Waters and Land and Buildings revaluations completed at 30 June 2024, which were higher than anticipated when the budget was set.